-Choosing the right electronic health record (EHR) software for your behavioral health facility is a big decision.
+Choosing the right electronic health record (EHR) software for your behavioral health organization is a big decision.

 For behavioral health professionals, such software has become a vital technology.
 It allows for the secure management of patients’ private health information.
 An EHR system not only improves the treatment of your patients, but also makes your staff’s life easier.

 As with any potential investment, your options for an EHR software are numerous and varied.
 Each company is going to offer a little something different – the best EHR software for your behavioral health center may not be the best for another.

 Due to the wide range of EHR software solutions available to you, finding the right one can be a daunting task.
 In over 20 years of experience at Sigmund, we find it is helpful to consider a client’s software needs based on the size of their operation.